 Keep your eyes fixed on Jesus; for that is true faith.
 How much you have doesn't matter.
 What matters is the one in whom you believe.
 So keep your eyes fixed on Jesus, who says stretch our your hand, 'Take courage!
 It is I. Don't be afraid.
 Come.'

-Will you?
+What will you do?

-1 See Carson, Matthew (EBC), 392.
+i See Carson, Matthew (EBC), 392.